 No. 2: Your employer may not retaliate against you for refusing to participate in illegal conduct or activity.

 No. 3: Your employer may not retaliate against perceived whistleblowers.
 For instance, your employer might believe that you are a whistleblower (when in reality, you are not a whistleblower).
-Regardless of whether you are a perceived whistleblower or an actual whistleblower, your employer may not retaliate against you.
+Regardless of whether you are a perceived whistleblower or an actual whistleblower, your employer may not retaliate against you in either instance.

 No. 4: Your employer may not engage in "anticipatory retaliation."
-This is when your employer retaliates against you because it believes that you might disclose information about illegal conduct to a government or law enforcement agency (or to the company's legal department, etc.).
+This is when your employer retaliates against you because it anticipates that you might disclose information about the employer's illegal conduct to a government or law enforcement agency (or to the company's legal department, etc.).
 Section 1102.5 prohibits such conduct.

 No. 5: Your employer may not retaliate against you because of the fact that you were a whistleblower in your previous employment.

 No. 6: Your employer may not retaliate against you because of the fact that you are a family member of an actual or perceived whistleblower.